klapkovgv/intelligent-it-help-desk-automation-and-classification/README.md

 ## From Zero-Shot to Advanced Instructions

 After analyzing the initial results, it became clear that the model struggled.
-For instance, polite greetings were misclassified as "Communication", and requests for help with software navigation were mistakenly tagged as "Software" technical bugs.

-Instead of simply providing more examples, I decided to deepen the Clear and Specific Instructions concept.
-I shifted from a simple list of categories to a structured "Classification Logic" combined with "Critical Rules".
+For instance, a user reporting that the HR portal won't load and the screen freezes — was classified as "Connectivity" instead of "Software".
+This is a reasonable mistake: the message mentions login issues and slowness, which superficially resemble network problems.

+To improve LLM accuracy, the zero-shot prompt was replaced with a few-shot prompt combined with explicit Classification Logic:
+* Few-shot examples
+* Classification Logic
+* Strict output constraints

 This approach acts as a decision-making framework for the LLM, explicitly telling it what to ignore and what to prioritize.